Contact 911 for emergencies related to increased creek flows.

-(Updated October 6, 2016) DELAYED while environmental investigations are in progress – RG & Associates are working on the engineering and design work to reconstruct the head gate and first section of the irrigation ditch that was destroyed by the flood.
+(Updated March 14, 2017) RG & Associates are working on the engineering and design work to reconstruct the head gate and first section of the irrigation ditch that was destroyed by the flood.
+Funding for this project is through FEMA Public Assistance funds with a state and local match (CDBG-DR funds).
 Please contact Allan Mueller, Town Ditch Rider, with questions.

 - Currently 40% complete design and engineering

 - Scope Change under review by State and FEMA